pravega/pravega/cli/admin/README.md

-	controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope. controller list-scopes : Lists all the existing scopes in the system. controller list-streams <scope-name>: Lists all the existing Streams in a given Scope. controller-metadata get <qualified-table-segment-name> <key> <segmentstore-endpoint> <json-file[OPTIONAL]>: Get the controller metadata entry for the given key in the table. controller-metadata list-entries <qualified-table-segment-name> <entry-count> <segmentstore-endpoint>: List at most the required number of entries from the controller metadata table.
-Unsupported for stream metadata tables. controller-metadata list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the controller metadata table. controller-metadata tables-info : List all the controller metadata tables. controller-metadata update <qualified-table-segment-name> <key> <new-value-file> <segmentstore-endpoint>: Update the given key in the table with the provided value. data-recovery durableLog-recovery : Recovers the state of the DurableLog from the storage. data-recovery durableLog-repair <container-id>: Allows to repair DurableLog damaged/corrupted Operations. data-recovery list-segments : Lists segments from storage with their name, length and sealed status.
+	controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope. controller list-scopes : Lists all the existing scopes in the system. controller list-streams <scope-name>: Lists all the existing Streams in a given Scope. controller-metadata get <qualified-table-segment-name> <key> <segmentstore-endpoint> [json-file]: Get the value for the specified key from the specified controller metadata table. controller-metadata list-entries <qualified-table-segment-name> <entry-count> <segmentstore-endpoint>: List at most the required number of entries from the controller metadata table.
+Unsupported for stream metadata tables. controller-metadata list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the controller metadata table. controller-metadata tables-info : List all the controller metadata tables. controller-metadata update <qualified-table-segment-name> <key> <segmentstore-endpoint> <new-value-file>: Update the given key in the table with the provided value. data-recovery durableLog-recovery : Recovers the state of the DurableLog from the storage. data-recovery durableLog-repair <container-id>: Allows to repair DurableLog damaged/corrupted Operations. data-recovery list-segments : Lists segments from storage with their name, length and sealed status.